HiLakshya/Electronic-Voting-System/README.md

 1. Download the source code EVM.c.
 2. Install the necessary dependencies and compile the code.[or directly run EVM.exe]
 3. Run the exe file.
+4. Use 'h' as username and password to access the results.

 ## 🛠Status
 The project is completed.